-Seattle Shakespeare to Kick Off New Year with RICHARD II, 1/8-2/2
+Seattle Shakespeare Kicks Off New Year with RICHARD II, Now thru 2/2

 With recent airings on PBS via the BBC's "Hollow Crown" series and a screening of the RSC production with David Tenant, the Puget Sound region has seen a mini-renaissance of Shakespeare's Richard II.
 Seattle Shakespeare Company starts the New Year with its own production of Richard II directed by Rosa Joshi.
 Artistic Director George Mount will play the title role in a cast that features 16 actors.

 Tickets to Richard II are available now through the Seattle Shakespeare Company Box Office at 206-733-8222 as well as online at www.seattleshakespeare.org.

 Richard II is Shakespeare's lyrical beginning to the fight for the English throne known as the War of the Roses.
 Ordained by God, King Richard succeeded to the throne at a very young age and has known nothing else other than his role as leader and monarch.
 Richard's antics and arrogance try the patience of the great houses of England and threaten to set them into civil war.
 When Richard goes too far and seizes lands and wealth from his deceased uncle, his cunning and capable cousin, Henry Bolingbroke, topples Richard from the throne.
 Stripped of his crown and identity, Richard makes an unexpected revelation far more valuable than any kingdom.